 Wisconsin Mesothelioma Lawyer

 In Wisconsin, mesothelioma lawyers are hard at work helping residents who were exposed to asbestos find justice.
 Between 1999 and 2013, more than 5,000 people in the state died as a result of one or more asbestos-related illnesses.
 These people died because they did not know the risks or did not know they were being exposed to asbestos.
-They died of lung cancer, mesothelioma, or asbestosis.
+They died of lung cancer, asbestosis, or most often, mesothelioma.

 Asbestos exposure typically occurs in the workplace.
 In Wisconsin, the paper industry, manufacturing, metalworking, power plants, and other industries have contributed to the exposure and illness of workers throughout the state.
 Natural deposits in the northern part of the state were never mined but may have caused some exposure to local area residents.

 Asbestos in Wisconsin

 Asbestos is a natural mineral comprised of sharp tiny fibers that can be easily inhaled or ingested.
 Once these fibers enter the body, they can lodge in tissues and cause damage over time.
 As a result of this damage, some people develop cancers like mesothelioma or lung cancer.
 In Wisconsin, thousands of people have died from asbestos-related illnesses, which include cancer as well as asbestosis, a scarring of the lungs.